SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-09-05-Documentation.md

 5. ### Learn markdown
 It will save your life over and over again.
 Here is the best cheat sheet I found to learn it [CHEAT](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+6. ### Automation!
+If you want to automate this workflow, use a [github action](https://discourse.julialang.org/t/step-by-step-documentation-tutorial/46093/4)